Frequently Asked Questions

 We recommend that you seek independent advice regarding Australian tax and Super requirements.
 We understand that au pairs should apply for a Tax File Number when they first arrive in Australia, especially as many au pairs may seek work after their au pair program is finished.

 For more information see Australian Tax Office website

-We understand that the ATO is reviewing the Au Pair Program and tax requirements for au pairs may change as they have done in early 2017 for Working Holiday Visa holders.
+We understand that the ATO is reviewing the Au Pair Program and tax requirements for au pairs may change.

 As a host family, we suggest you add the au pair to your home insurance policy.
 All au pairs have international gap year travel insurance to cover medical, repatriation and liability and we ask the au pair to give you those details together with their travel information.